 For many of us, walking has become even more important for our wellbeing during the pandemic.
-Experts from our exclusive walking partner Cotswold Outdoor and our rangers share their thoughts on why walking in nature means so much.
+Experts from our partner Cotswold Outdoor and our rangers share their thoughts on why walking in nature means so much.

 Walking keeps our bodies and minds healthy, giving us a breather from the stresses of daily life and the space to gather our thoughts.
 Exploring open countryside also brings us closer to nature, giving us time to notice how the raindrops cling to a spider's web or listen to the wind in the trees.

 How does walking in nature make you feel?

-Each of us will take away something different from the green spaces and coastal landscapes we explore, whether that's spotting an owl flying silently between the trees or sharing the beauty of a sea view with friends and family.
+Each of us will take away something different from the green spaces and coastal landscapes we explore, whether that's spotting an owl flying silently between the trees or sharing the beauty of a sea view with a loved one.